security-code-scan/security-code-scan/website/installation.md

 Installing it as NuGet package gives an advantage to choose projects in a solution that should be analyzed.
 It is a good idea to exclude test projects, because they do not make it into a final product.
 However it requires discipline to install SCS into every solution a developer works with (Unfortunately netstandard projects propagate the analyzer to all dependent projects, so you may need to use other means to filter the results).
 Installing it as a Visual Studio extension is a single install action.

-Because of the [Roslyn](https://github.com/dotnet/roslyn) technology SCS is based on only the NuGet version runs during a build (VS extension provides IntelliSense only) and can be integrated to any Continuous Integration (CI) server that supports [MSBuild](https://msdn.microsoft.com/en-us/library/dd393574.aspx).
+Because of the [Roslyn](https://github.com/dotnet/roslyn) technology SCS is based on, only the NuGet version runs during a build (VS extension provides IntelliSense only) and can be integrated to any Continuous Integration (CI) server that supports [MSBuild](https://msdn.microsoft.com/en-us/library/dd393574.aspx).

+## Continuous Integration Builds
+If the CI server of your choice is using MSBuild integration of SCS is just a matter of adding NuGet packages and collecting the output from the build.
+SCS warnings are in the form of
+`[source file](line,column): warning SCS[rule id]: [warning description] [project_file]`
+If your CI server doesn't support MSBuild, here is an example how it can be scripted to use Docker container for building:
+* `git clone` or copy by other means the sources to a local directory.
+* `docker run -ti --rm --volume $PWD/SourcesFolderName:/tmp/app -w /tmp/app microsoft/dotnet:2.0-sdk`
+* `dotnet add src/SourcesFolderName/ProjectName.csproj package SecurityCodeScanVS2017` to reference SCS NuGet package in specific project file.
+Repeat for every project you want to analyze.
+Strictly speaking the step is not necessary if the SCS NuGet package is already referenced in project during development.
+* `dotnet build`
+* Grep the output.